 - Create the strategic framework for your VoC initiative

-- Compare the 7 most common ways to collect customer needs
+- Compare the 12 most common ways to collect customer needs (most of which fail)

 - Avoid the ten most frequent failures of satisfaction surveys

 - Determine who your customers really are in every context (both outside and within the enterprise)

 - Use the unique “word formulas” that always uncover priorities

-- Conduct a powerful, simplified customer focus group session
+- Conduct a powerful, streamlined customer focus group session

 - Translate squishy perceptions into design requirements, objective measures, and innovative alternatives

 - Connect customer satisfaction, product design and growth

 - Assure VOC deployment internally across functional silos